Overdusts/Overdusts/README.md

 <br/>

 I build tools that watch on-chain money and the systems around it — crypto analytics, Discord infrastructure, and security automation.
-Currently going deep on **Web3 security**: learning to read Solidity like an attacker, and building the on-chain tooling to match.
+Currently going deep on **Web3 security** and building the on-chain tooling to match.

 **Selected work**